togashidm/Machine-Learning-ExerciseTracking/README.md

     Detection Prevalence   0.2845   0.1935   0.1744   0.1639   0.1838
     Balanced Accuracy      0.9987   0.9972   0.9867   0.9957   0.9987
 ```
 This result is very welcoming because the accuracy is very similar to modelFit2 but the OOB error rate is small (0.86% vs 0.91%).
 But the most relevant is the modelling time.
-The CV resampling reduce the time from 5 hours to 30 minutes!
+The CV resampling reduced the time from 5 hours to 30 minutes!

 3. Change the number of trees

 We can obtain the relationship model error of classification and number of trees in the "Random Forest" model.
-For instance, the model modelFit2c (10-fold cross-validation with importance variable cutoff 10%) has the error related to the number of trees showed in Figure 3:
+For instance, the model modelFit2c (10-fold cross-validation with importance variable cutoff 10%) has the error related to the number of trees shown in Figure 3:
 ```R
     library(reshape)
     df.melted <- melt(modelFit2c$finalModel$err.rate, id = "ntree")